keredson/DKO/README.md

  - Reads (outside transactions) default to database mirrors (if you have them).
  - Selected columns that go unused are optimized away in future runs.
  - DKOs warn you if you're needlessly killing your database (like when you forget a `.with(FK)`).
+ - Lots of helper functions...
+(Want a `Map<Integer,Bug>` from some field to your object?
+Can do!)

-And they scale very well.
+And DKOs scale very well.
 Measured performance is >98% of raw JDBC for the largest SQL Server databases money can buy.
 And they're small enough to power Android apps (using SQLite).

+Plus, and I can't stress this enough:  The code is **boringly simple**.
+No byte-code rewriting.
+No twenty-layers-of-reflection hell.
+When you want to know what's going on you don't need a PhD.
+Only a debugger.

 To learn more, see [DKOs - The Book](http://nosco.googlecode.com/hg/doc/dkos-the-book/dkos-the-book.html).